rochus-keller/Som/Readme.md

 I instrumented the code to find out whether I could take out FNEW from loops and move it to superordinate functions (method or module level).
 The results of this analysis are in [LjSOM_0.7.3_Benchmarks_All_FNEW_optimization_analysis.ods](http://software.rochus-keller.info/LjSOM_0.7.3_Benchmarks_All_FNEW_optimization_analysis.ods).
 The Benchmarks code includes 198 Block literals of which 129 can be inlined; only 14 can be relocated to a higher level; in only 3 of these FNEW is called in a loop, and only one seems to be performance relevant; from that I concluded that modifying the bytecode generator is not worth the effort.

 So now I have reached the limits of the current versions of LuaJIT with closures.
-I thus implemented yet another bytecode generator which replaces closures by normal functions with concatenated tables which represent arguments and locals; the generator is still work in progress, but the benchmarks which already work show a speed-up of about factor four compared to the previous version (which is about what is to be expected according to http://luajit.org/performance_x86.html).
+I thus implemented yet another bytecode generator which replaces closures by normal functions with concatenated tables which represent arguments and locals; the generator is still work in progress, but the benchmarks which already work show a speed-up of about factor three (geomean) compared to the previous version (which is about what is to be expected according to http://luajit.org/performance_x86.html).
+Examples/Benchmarks and TestSuite work as with the closure based code generator with a speed-up factor three.
+The are-we-fast-yet suite only partially works (Richards, Json and Havlak give errors).
+See updated ODS files in the Results directory.

 ### Binary versions